CSaratakij/MainBlog/content/projects/Doppelganger.md

 (3. Box effect by focus)
 (4. Introduce the new ability (Edit mode))
 (5. Present with the highest difficulty)

 ### Slowly Decrease difficulty to the end
 (slowly decrease difficulty after the hardest difficulty puzzle, and sudden drop in difficulty as the player reach to the final level) (1.
 Box move along the moving platform)
 (2. mundane puzzle as the final level)

+(TODO)
+So, at the end....It turns out to be....
+Can be finish in 10 minutes, if you know how to solve its puzzle. \
+not too long and too short.

 ## Getting the most out of final round
 In the final round, we have only 10 days left to complete this project. \